How To Reach Out To Bloggers And Playlisters

-While a lot of indie artists are understandably skeptical about the music biz, the type of people who curate playlists or run music blogs are pretty often serious heavy duty music fans with a finger on the pulse, and committed to finding the newest, coolest tracks directly from artists - like you!
+While a lot of indie artists are understandably sceptical about the music biz, the type of people who curate playlists or run music blogs are pretty often serious heavy-duty music fans with a finger on the pulse, and committed to finding the newest, coolest tracks directly from artists - like you!

 These people are important to you.
 Rather than complaining in obscurity, get them onboard, make an effort and reach out to them purposefully, and professionally.
-This task can be daunting considering all of the other things a true indie has to do, and often doesn’t get immediate results, but the key is having an plan and perserverence - along with having truly great material to submit in the first place!
+This task can be daunting considering all of the other things a true indie has to do and often doesn’t get immediate results, but the key is having a plan and perseverance - along with having truly great material to submit in the first place!

 Here’s a recap of things to remember when contacting playlisters and bloggers.